almostengr/light-show-extender/README.md

 # Falcon Pi Monitor

-This project contains a set of actions that I use to monitor the status of my Falcon Pi Player.
-Those actions are using to post updates via Twitter and alert if there are problems detected.
+This project is designed for Falcon Pi Player to provide updates via Twitter on the light show that you are running.
+Those updates include posting the current song and providing alerts when problems are detected.

 This application is ONLY designed to run on Falcon Pi Players that are installed on Raspberry Pi.